sharemind-sdk/standalone-demo/README.md

 ## Run instructions

 Before running the application, start the Sharemind servers either in Qt Creator or by running `sm_start_servers.sh` on the command line.
+Then run the executable `prefix/bin/ScalarProduct` from the command line or run the project from Qt Creator.